 Social Media: we gave you the lowdown on the most annoying things you can do when promoting your film via social media, as well as giving you some handy alternatives.
 We also answered the questions we’re most frequently asked by filmmakers.

 Pitching to Media Outlets: There will come a time when, if you have to do most of the heavy lifting on your indie film yourself, you will need to pitch to media outlets to secure reviews, interviews or features.
 We’ve got you covered when it comes to this process!
-We give you a breakdown of what to do (and how to do it) when pitching your film to media, as well as identifying what’s newsworthy about your film to make it even more appealing to media outlets.
+We give you a breakdown of identifying what’s newsworthy about your film to make it even more appealing to media outlets.

 Sanity Saving Resources

 Sometimes things can feel impossible, the pressures insurmountable…or sometimes things are just plain awful.
 It’s a good time to seek out some inspiration!
 TED talks can be incredibly uplifting.
 Check out these great talks by J.J.
 Abrams, Jeff Skoll, and Deborah Scranton.
-The incredible Marie Forleo and her interviews with creatives and entrepreneurs like Seth Godin, Bryce Dallas Howard, and Tony Robbins (just to name a few!) are definitely a good watch if you’re feeling down or uninspired.
+The incredible Marie Forleo and her interviews with creatives and entrepreneurs like Seth Godin, Bryce Dallas Howard, and Tony Robbins (just to name a few).

 Hopefully there’s something for everyone in this list of resources.
 Happy filmmaking!